 If parents are not married to each other at the time of birth, a pending status is placed on the birth certificate until the acknowledgment of parentage form is received and second parent’s name is added by Washington State Center for Health Statistics, or 4 to 6 weeks, after which time the certificate is released without the second parent’s name.

 Hospital birth filings can take several weeks to upload to the state database.
-If you have a newborn less than 3 weeks old, please call first to ensure the certificate is available before placing an order.
+If you have a newborn less than 4 weeks old, please call the hospital where the birth took place first.